ponshane/covid19-tweets-topic-analysis/README.md

 3. I will share the id list of these tweets ASAP.
 If you are interested in analyzing these tweets, you can use [statuses/lookup api](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/get-statuses-lookup) to pull the contents back and preprocess by the similar strategy implemented in `retrieve-details-of-tweets.py`.

 # Procedure for Topic Analysis
-Train the topic model using onlineNMF (Zhao & Tan, 2016)
+Train the topic model using onlineNMF
-- I use online matrix factorization approach
-    - onlineNMF to learn topic patterns because of three reasons:
+- Learn topic patterns using nmf scheme because of three reasons:
     - The large corpus (~ tens of milions of tweets) slows down the sampling process of Latent Dirichlet Allocation (LDA).
     - Recent empirical study (Chen et al., 2019) shows the short text characteristic of tweet breaks the assumption of LDA, which assumes each document consist of multiple topics.
     - Gensim, a well-implemented python toolkit, has implemented [onlineNMF with several helper functions](https://radimrehurek.com/gensim/models/nmf.html) to explore the resultant topic model.

+## Data Preparation
-The **build-usweek-mapping-tweets.py** is used for exporting tweets sorted in the us-week order.
+The **build-usweek-mapping-tweets.py** is used for exporting tweets sorted in the us-week order, which starts a week from Sunday.

 ## Model 1, Rolling-based NMF
 Run as ```bash rolling-model-run.sh Stage```